brianhill11/ABPImputation/README.md

 The preprocessed MIMIC .npy files can be downloaded [here](https://app.box.com/s/ij8ieao7h0ustwd43oiuz2207m9s7mxh).

+Files containing train/validation/test patient IDs can be found in the [abpimputation/data/metadata](abpimputation/data/metadata) directory.

 ## Data format

 We assume that the input waveform data has been sampled at 100 Hz.